 Of the several families of colonists which Denys had succeeded in bringing to Acadia, few remained.
 In 1662, for instance, he had only seven families of permanent settlers.
 Yet, by the terms of his 1653 grant, he had agreed to establish 80 such families.
 As a result of this failure to settle his lands as called for in his grant, the company from 1663 started issuing grants to part of Denys’s territory, making concessions at Îles de la Madeleine, Chedabouctou, and Percé to others, such as Gautier [see Bergier].
 This breaking up of his seigneury was to trouble him deeply during these last years of his life.
 Even Denys’s natural optimism must have been severely strained by this whittling away of his Acadian domain and by the fact that he was now absolutely without financial resources.
 We read, for instance, that early in 1685 he was living in beggary in Paris.
 It was probably in that same year he returned to Acadia to spend his last years at Nipisiguit.
 Because of his advanced age, it is unlikely that he took much part in business, being content to leave the management to his son.
 In 1687 the original grant to Nicolas Denys was revoked and on 17 April of that year the right to a large seigneury, “later to be chosen,” was issued.

 Nicolas Denys died in 1688, in all probability at Nipisiguit.
 From his own writings and those of contemporary chroniclers we are able to piece together an impression of the man himself.
 He was blessed with a vigorous constitution, so much so that we gain the impression that he thrived on hardship.
-Little is known of his physical appearance except that he had a full, white beard which caused many of the Micmacs to refer to him as “La Grande Barbe.”
-Among these Indians he exerted a strong influence.
-Tracing his activities, we become aware of an individual endowed with courage and determination, the ability to command, business skill, and confidence in himself.
+Little is known of his physical appearance except that he had a full, white beard, which prompted many of the Micmacs to refer to him as “La Grande Barbe.”
+Among the Micmac he exerted a strong influence.
+Tracing his activities, we become aware of an individual endowed with courage and determination, the ability to command, business skill, and self-confidence.
 Above all, he had no interest in war and conflict, having “no other aim than to devote myself in my district to my establishment and my business without mixing in the affairs of others.”
 That he was unusually generous is borne out by the fact that twice he befriended the children of men who had done him ill.
 Possibly his prime quality was his honesty, a trait of character that is accepted by almost all historians.
 As a result, we are able to place unusual confidence in his statements concerning Acadia at a time when its development had been brought to a standstill by domestic squabbles and war.

 A visionary, always striving to transform his dreams into reality, Denys sought to develop a great seigneury on New Brunswick’s north shore.
 A forceful merchant, fisherman, and pioneer in the work of settlement, this man of astonishing activity clearly dreamed of his lands under cultivation, his ships loading cod and other fish for the European market, and great logs being rafted down the rivers to the sea for shipment to France.
-Unquestionably, much of this good would have been realized had his plans not been blocked and his financial ruin brought about by war, fire, heavy costs, and ruinous rivalries.
-What is more, his failure was no worse than that of a half dozen of his contemporaries, among them Le Borgne and d’Aulnay.
+Unquestionably, much of this good would have been realized had his plans not been blocked and his financial ruin brought about by war, fire, heavy costs, and devastating rivalries.
+What is more, his failure was no worse than that of half a dozen of his contemporaries, among them Le Borgne and d’Aulnay.
 Had he lived in another era, he might well have succeeded.
 As it was, none of his posts at Miscou, Nipisiguit, Saint-Pierre, and Chedabouctou became permanent.
-Yet the very fact that he had established these posts and through his writing made the country better known later encouraged others to come to these places and continue the work of pioneering.
+Yet the very fact that he had established these posts and, through his writing, had made the country better known later encouraged others to come to these places and continue the work of pioneering.
 He himself observes in his study, “I believe that I have not altogether lost my time, even though it has been thwarted by a thousand misfortunes.”
 Above all else, he was intimately connected with the material development of the country, a maker of history in Acadia for over half a century.
 His is the distinction of being the first Acadian author and lumberman, an arresting figure whose remarkable ability and force made him one of the principals in this new land during its infancy.

 Denys, Description and natural history (Ganong).
 JR (Thwaites).
 Mémoires des commissaires, I, 48, 83, 135–37, 147, 154–55; II, 503; IV, 77, 79, 80, 83, 88–100, 118, 135, 147–48, 151, 166–68, 170, 174, 183, 201–2, 206–7, 209–10, 211, 219, 274, 392, 447, 451, 499, 518, 523–33; and Memorials of the English and French commissaries, I, 120, 157, 192–94, 202, 209, 295, 297, 299, 301, 321, 525, 719.